NelsonPython/autonomousQA/testLogin.md

-## Automating testing error messages for wrong passwords
+## Automating testing messages from web input forms

 **This simple script automates testing that an error message appears when a user enters the wrong password**